JuhilSavani/Playopia/README.md

 1. Clone/Download the repo.
 2. Open your terminal or command prompt and navigate to the project directory.
 3. If nodemon is not installed on your system, run `npm install -g nodemon`.
-This will install the nodemon at global level.
 4. To install dependencies run `npm install`.
 5. After installing dependencies, run `npm start`.
 6. This will start the local development server using nodemon.